edap/flowers/README.md

 To export a mesh, like that one created in the `spritz` function, use `(apply save-mesh (spritz))` A new file with `.ply` extension will be created in the main project folder.

-To render them with Blender, follow the instruction provided in t
+To render them with Blender, you can follow [this tutorial](http://funprogramming.org/153-Rendering-Processing-shapes-in-Blender.html) by Abe Pazos